 Head of School

 Paul A. Burke is Nightingale's seventh head of school.
 An American history teacher for more than a decade, Mr. Burke began his career in 1996 as a college counselor at the Salisbury School in Connecticut.
-In 2000, he joined the Packer Collegiate Institute in Brooklyn, where he was college advisor for three years before becoming a dean of students.
+In 2000, he joined the Packer Collegiate Institute in Brooklyn, where he served as a college advisor for three years before becoming a dean of students.
 He joined the faculty of the Nightingale-Bamford School in 2008 as head of Upper School; he became head of school on July 1, 2012.

 Head of School's Office